 Entertainment, live performance, food, cuisine, dining, theater, film, television, art, broadcasting, SXSW, and other arts and culture news in and around Austin and the Central Texas counties of Travis, Hays, Caldwell, Bastrop and Williamson

 The StoryCorps mobile booth was in Austin in January, and we’re bringing you some of the stories that were recorded there.
-Locally recorded stories will air Monday and Wednesday mornings during Morning Edition and archived here.
+Locally recorded stories will air on Monday mornings during Morning Edition and archived here.

 Erin Willig sat down in the mobile booth with her husband Mark Schoenfeld.
 They shared a remembrance of Erin’s schoolteacher father, Mark Hayden Willig, who passed away about a year before this conversation was recorded.

 SKAM Austin is a typical teen drama in a lot of ways.
 There are hookups, breakups, cattiness and plenty of awkwardness.
 But, while the drama itself may walk a well-tread path, the path the show takes to reach its viewers is anything but.